redox-os/book/src/porting-applications.md

-# Porting Applications using Recipes
+# Application Porting

-The [Including Programs in Redox](./including-programs.md) page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port pure Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example), C/C++ programs and others.
+The [Including Programs in Redox](./including-programs.md) page gives an example to port/modify a pure Rust program, in this page we explain the advanced way to port pure Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example), C/C++ programs and others.

 (Before reading this page you must read the [Build System](./build-system-reference.md) page)